Canada Goose Inc.: Products

 Canada Goose manufactures outerwear and apparel, including coats, parkas, knitwear, hats, gloves and footwear.
 Its longest-running products are its parkas, which are meant to keep the wearer warm in freezing temperatures.
 These coats have been worn by researchers in the United States Antarctic Program and in dogsledding events such as the Iditarod and the Yukon Quest In November 2018, the company acquired the bootmaker Baffin.
 In November 2021, Canada Goose launched its first-ever footwear collection.
+In August 2026, the company announced the sale of its Baffin footwear brand to Royer, a manufacturer specializing in work and military footwear.

 The brand is known for its distinctive logo, which resembles an arctic map of the North Pole encircled by red text that reads "CANADA GOOSE" on top and "ARCTIC PROGRAM" along the bottom.
 This badge is usually placed on the upper arm of a coat or jacket.
 The company does not outsource its manufacturing or license its brand to other manufacturers, and brands its products as "Made in Canada".
 Its manufacturing facilities are based in Canada.